-A native of New York, Jack (John) S. Langrishe, an actor, impresario, and production manager, had been operating different theatres for some 17 years before his arrival in Deadwood in 1876.
+A native of New York, Jack (John) S. Langrishe, an actor, impresario, and production manager, had been operating different theatres for some 17 years before arriving in Deadwood, South Dakota, in 1876.

-From 1859 through the early 1860s, the Langrishe-Allen St. Joseph Theatre Company played to Missouri and Kansas audiences in St. Joseph, Missouri, as well as Topeka and Junction City, Kansas.
-Enacting such productions as Ten Nights in a Bar Room, Toodles, Lady of Lyons, Hamlet, Ingomar the Barbarian, Uncle Tom’s Cabin and Othello, these and other plays would be fine-tuned before the troupe’s appearance in Deadwood, South Dakota.
+From 1859 through the early 1860s, the Langrishe-Allen St. Joseph Theatre Company played to Missouri and Kansas audiences in St. Joseph, Missouri, and Topeka and Junction City, Kansas.
+Enacting such productions as Ten Nights in a Bar Room, Toodles, Lady of Lyons, Hamlet, Ingomar the Barbarian, Uncle Tom’s Cabin, and Othello, these and other plays would be fine-tuned before the troupe’s appearance in Deadwood.

 Seating about 1000 people, the theatre was a huge success.
 Ever the opportunist, Langrishe made sure the “business” made money even when a production wasn’t going on.
 The performances actually took place on the second story, while the first floor of the building was reserved for a saloon and gambling hall.
-Here, the frontiersmen enjoyed a variety of games including Faro, poker, roulette, monte, chuck-a-luck, 24-hours a day, seven days a week.
+Here, the frontiersmen enjoyed various games, including Faro, poker, roulette, monte, chuck-a-luck, 24-hours a day, seven days a week.

 In the late 1860s, Langrishe was ready to move on again, and the theatre was leased.
-The name of the theatre was changed to the Denver Opera House, but that lasted only a couple of weeks before the name reverted to the Denver Theatre.
+The theatre’s name was changed to the Denver Opera House, but that lasted only a couple of weeks before the name reverted to the Denver Theatre.
 Unfortunately, the building was destroyed by fire in March 1877.